Vietnam at a glance

-Dalat is a city in Lam Dong province, located on Lam Vien plateau, at an altitude of 1.500 m above sea level, which has many beautiful landscapes.
+Dalat is a city in Lam Dong Province, located on Lam Vien Plateau, at an altitude of 1.500 m above sea level, which has many beautiful landscapes.
 Dalat is one of the most famous tourist cities in Vietnam, a little Paris of Vietnam.

-Dalat has an ancient, romantic beauty with many architectural works and old villas leftover from the French period.
+Dalat has an ancient, romantic beauty with many architectural works and old villas from the French colonial period.
 Dalat has a typical climate of the Central Highlands region with two distinct seasons: rainy season and dry season.
-The rainy season lasts from May to October, and dry season lasts from November to April next year.
+The rainy season lasts from May to October, and the dry season lasts from November to April next year.
 The ideal time to visit Dalat is from October to December when the flowers bloom throughout the mountains.

 Dalat attracts tourists by famous attractions such as Tuyen Lam Lake, Xuan Huong Lake, Bao Dai Palace, Linh Son Pagoda, Truc Lam Zen Monastery, and many beautiful coffee shops.
 Come to Dalat, don’t forget to enjoy the delicious food such as Lau Ga La E, Banh Mi Xiu Mai, and Banh Can.
-At night, in the chilly air, visitors can stroll around the night market, and Xuan Huong lake edge to enjoy a cup of hot soy milk or a Dalat baked rice paper.
+At night, in the chilly air, visitors can stroll around the night market and Xuan Huong Lake edge to enjoy a cup of hot soy milk or a Dalat baked rice paper.

 Phu Quoc is also known as a gem island, the largest island in Vietnam, located in the Gulf of Thailand.
-Phu Quoc Island together with other islands form the Phu Quoc island district of Kien Giang province.
+Phu Quoc Island together with other islands form the Phu Quoc Island District of Kien Giang Province.
 In 2006, Kien Giang coastal and island biosphere reserve, including Phu Quoc, was recognized by UNESCO as a world biosphere reserve.

 As a tropical monsoon island equatorial, the Phu Quoc climate is divided into two distinct seasons, which are the rainy season and the dry season.
 Because it is the gateway to receive the west-southwest monsoon, the humidity in the rainy season is very high from 85 to 90%.
 In the dry season, the island is affected by the northeast monsoon so that the temperature will increase in April and May.
 The best time to visit Phu Quoc Island is the dry season, from the end of October to March next year.
 At this time, the weather in Phu Quoc is less rain, which is convenient for travel and relaxation.

-Phu Quoc has many beautiful beaches stretching from the north to the south, and 99 hills covered by vast primaeval forests.
+Phu Quoc has many beautiful beaches stretching from the north to the south, and 99 hills covered by vast primeval forests.
 In the north of the island, there are Rach Vem, Bai Thom, and Hon Mot fishing villages – with outstanding wild beauty.
 In the South Island, there are 12 large and small islands such as Hon Thom, Hon Mong Tay, Hon Gam Ghi, Hon May Rut – the ideal places for nature exploration activities such as night squid fishing, diving to see corals, and discovering pristine forest.

 Phu Quoc not only attracts tourists with beautiful views but also the delicious dishes made from a rich source of seafood.
 Some dishes that you cannot miss when visiting Phu Quoc are Herring Salad, Grilled Squid, Quay Noodle, and Sim wine.